ethereum/trin/book/src/developers/contributing/rotation/index.md

   - link to the TODO in the code, and any relevant context
   - label issue as Flamingo.
 If it is not urgent and a good fit, add "Good First Issue"
   - Post a PR to remove the `TODO` from the code, in favor of the issue.
+  - `git grep -i "todo"` & `git grep -i "fixme"`
 - Look through all [open trin issues](https://github.com/ethereum/trin/issues)
   - Close outdated issues, with a short explanation
   - If appropriate, add a Flamingo tag
+  - Sort by "Least Recently Updated" and tackle the most stale issues, until the stale issue bot is active & we've caught up to date with 0 stale issues.
 - Write new portal-hive tests
   - The first step is to make an issue with a list of test ideas, or take over [this one](https://github.com/ethereum/portal-hive/issues/54)
   - Add new portal-hive test ideas to the list